 The Turning Basin is undergoing a Section 1135 Feasibility Study for re-naturlizing it's edges.
-Improvements to this reach will be longer term and will require further research to determine ecological value, feasibilty for larger habitat installations, such as a rookery and best placement for such features.
+Improvements to this reach will be longer term and

 The North Reach segment 2A is bounded by the N. Cherry Ave. bridge to the north and W. Eastman St. to the south.